 The path towards the Passion: the Holy Thursday and the Altars of Repose

-Today, the 17th of April 2014, all the devoted people will visit the churches and stop in front of the Last Supper to commemorate the moment in which Our Lord parted the bread, building up a bridge of hope for our Salvation.
+All the devoted people will visit the churches and stop in front of the Last Supper to commemorate the moment in which Our Lord parted the bread, building up a bridge of hope for our Salvation.

 The most intense three days of the year are now starting: this is the Easter Triduum time.
 It’s the perfect time to come in contact with our faith, living the traditions that this Week offers to us.
 In my town, Toritto, ithe Bari Province, the Holy Thursday it’s the day of the Altars of Repose.
 It is possible to adore the Body of Jesus shown on trimmed altars in all the seven churches of the little town.